 Call (800) QUIT-NOW or (800) 784-8669) / Llame al (855) DEJELO-YA (855) 335-3569

 My Life, My Quit

-Teens who want to quit using tobacco products are encouraged to reach out to My Life, My Quit, a free, confidential quitline for Kentuckians who are 17 or younger.
-This service is similar to Quit Now Kentucky, but was designed specifically for young people and uses coaches who are trained to work with adolescents.
-Coaching is available by text message, by phone, or by online chat.
-For more information on how My Life, My Quit helps young people, read this press release from when the service was launched in November 2019.
+Teens who want to quit using tobacco products are encouraged to reach out to My Life, My Quit, a free, confidential quitline for Kentuckians 17 and younger.
+This service is similar to Quit Now Kentucky, but is designed specifically for young people and uses coaches trained to work with adolescents.
+Coaching is available by text message, phone or online chat.
+For more information on how My Life, My Quit helps young people, read this

 My Life, My Quit is available from 7 a.m. to 1 a.m.
 Eastern time (6 a.m. to midnight Central time), seven days a week.